Vehicle license plates of the United States: Printing of registration number

 Serial Printing Formats as of June 2025:

 Typically, the registration number is embossed – or, more rarely, impressed – onto the license plate.
 Other identifying information, such as the name of the issuing jurisdiction and the vehicle class, can be either surface-printed or embossed; Virginia, for example, does the former for passenger cars and the latter for most non-passenger vehicles.
 However, it is increasingly common in the U.S. for the registration number to be surface-printed using digital printing technology.
 Colorado, Hawaii, Mississippi, Missouri, New York, Oregon and West Virginia do so only for certain types of license plates, such as vanity plates and special issues; Alabama, Arizona, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Minnesota, Montana, Nebraska, New Jersey, North Dakota, Ohio, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Washington, Wyoming, and the District of Columbia have switched to the so-called flat-plate technology for all their license plates with Utah being the latest, changing in January 2025.
 Nevada formerly issued flat plates but has returned to making embossed plates.

 Delaware license plates have not been embossed for several decades.
 Texas & Wyoming normally issue flat plates but also issue embossed license plates for an extra fee.

 North Carolina issued flat specialty plates from 2008 to 2009 but didn't find any cost savings so switched back to full embossed plates.
 They also issued flat plates when they mandated that the license plates be replaced every 7 years, but that program was canceled after 4 months.

 In 2018, California started a pilot program in which the city of Sacramento issued license plates on battery-powered digital displays, for an extra fee.
 The registration number is displayed on an electronic paper screen that can theoretically update itself to display different messages.
 The license plate itself is also equipped with a beacon that can be tracked in case the car associated with the plate is stolen.

+Vermont is the only state with a registration number debossed into the license plate.

 License plates originally were not embossed, but were merely flat plates in various forms, typically rectangular.
-In the 1930s the states found that the plates could be easily forged, and subsequently began embossing plates to thwart counterfeiting.
+In the 1930s, states found that the plates could be easily forged, and subsequently began embossing plates to thwart counterfeiting.